 Making homemade teriyaki sauce only requires a couple of steps and a quick simmer.
 It’s that easy!

 - Combine the Ingredients: In a medium saucepan over medium heat, whisk all the ingredients together.

 - Cook the Sauce: Next, bring the sauce to a boil and then reduce the heat to a simmer for 5 minutes.

 - Cool the Sauce: Remove the sauce from heat and allow it to cool at room temperature.
-Pop it in an airtight container and store it in the fridge until you’re ready to drizzle it on your favorite foods.
+Pop it in an airtight container and store it in the fridge until you’re ready to drizzle it on your favorite foods or use in recipes such as these delightful teriyaki chicken skewers.
 Bon appetit!

 Helpful Tips & Tricks

 A few key tips and tricks will help you make a teriyaki sauce so good, you’ll want to drizzle it over everything!

 - Whisk the sauce occasionally as it simmers.
 To prevent the sauce from burning on the bottom of the saucepan, whisk it every 30 or seconds while it’s on a simmer.

 - Allow the sauce to cool completely before storing it.
 To give the sauce a chance to thicken and set, allow it cool down completely before you add it into an airtight container.

 - Thicken the sauce with more cornstarch if it’s too thin. if you’re sauce is a bit too watery, you can always reheat it and thicken it with a cornstarch slurry.